-- 1. Start the Configuration/Setup Utility program (see "Setup Utility program" on page 41). - 2.
-Select Advanced Power Management from the Configuration/Setup Utility program menu. - 3.
-Be sure APM BIOS Mode is set to Enabled.
+- Start the Configuration/Setup Utility program (see "Setup Utility program" on page 41). - 2.
+Select Power Management from the Configuration/Setup Utility program menu. - Select the APM BIOS Mode and be sure it is set to Enabled.
 If it is not, press Left Arrow (←) or Right Arrow (→) to change the setting. - 4.
 Select Automatic Hardware Power Management. - 5.
-Set Automatic Hardware Power Management to Enabled. - Select values for the three levels of power management (system power, processor speed, and display), as necessary. - 7.
-Set Hard Disk to Enabled or Disabled.
+Set Automatic Hardware Power Management to Enabled. - Select values for the two levels of power management (system power and display), as necessary. - 7.
+Set IDE Drives to Enabled or Disabled.